Jacob-Strokus/Jacob-Strokus.github.io/resume.md

 • Communicated system design improvements including code complexity, time and space complexity, and constraints with engineering team

-• Articulated product design and execution in peer-reviewed academic journal
+• Articulated product design and performed research that is published in IEEE paper.

 ### Software Engineer Intern	Black Horse Solutions, A Parson's Company		June 2022 - Aug 2022